 The Criminal Injuries Compensation Authority (CICA) is an independent government funded body that awards compensation to the innocent victims of violent crime.
 The CICA distributes over £200,000,000 ever year to qualifying applicants.
 When the CICA receives an application from a criminal injury solicitor they reference the documentation and start investigations which may involve speaking to the police, physicians and any other relevant parties.
 These investigations are carried out prior to asking the claimant to update their medical and financial position.
 The CICA thereafter makes a decision to make an award or to reject the claim.
 The most common reasons for a rejected claim are failing to cooperate with the police investigation and unacceptable behaviour on the part of the victim before, during or after the incident.

-Our lawyers deal with claims to the Criminal Injuries Compensation Authority (CICA).
 Our criminal injury solicitors are members of the Solicitors Regulation Authority panel of personal injury experts and they settle claims using the no win no fee scheme.
 No legal charge is payable unless the legal case is won and the client obtains an award of compensation.
 In the event that the legal claim is lost there is no charge made to the client.